open-quantum-safe/liboqs-cpp/README.md

 docker run -it oqs-cpp sh -c "ctest --test-dir liboqs-cpp/build"
 ```

-In case you want to use the Docker container as development environment, mount
+In case you want to use the Docker container as a development environment, mount
 your current project in the Docker
 container with